* FTSE 100 gains 1.6 percent, set for best day since July

 * FTSE 100 breaks through 200 day moving average

-* GKN benefits from target price hike, new director (Updates to add closing prices with no other changes to text)
+* GKN benefits from target price hike, new director (Updates prices, adds quote, detail)

 By Alistair Smout